Gary LaFree: Memberships

 LaFree is a member of the American Society of Criminology (ASC) and a past member of the National Consortium on Violence Research.
-He was president of the American Society of Criminology for the year 2005-2006 and became a Fellow of the ASC in 2007.
+He was president of the ASC for the year 2005-2006 and became a Fellow in 2007.
 LaFree has been or is currently on the editorial boards of several scientific journals including Criminology, the Journal of Quantitative Criminology, the Journal of Research in Crime and Delinquency, the International Journal of Comparative and Applied Criminal Justice, the Journal of Criminal Law and Criminology and the International Journal of Conflict and Violence.